 To the film's credit, Auggie enjoyed a good amount of positive praise from screenings on the film festival circuit.

-On this day in 1954, Rocky Jones, Space Ranger aired "Beyond The Curtain Of Space: Chapter III."
-This served as the third episode of the program's first (and only) season, and here's the plot summary as provided by TV.com:
+On this day in 1954 (in the U.S.), Rocky Jones, Space Ranger aired "Beyond The Curtain Of Space: Chapter III."
+Officially, this served as the third episode of the program's first (and only) season, and here's the plot summary as provided by TV.com:

 "Rocky learns that the Office Of Space Affairs is about to be blown up.
 But the plan is stopped just in time when he reveals Griff as the spy."